CauldronDevelopmentLLC/CAMotics/README.md

 If you've installed the Debian package you should find OpenSCAM in your menu under Other.
 Also you can simply run `openscam` on the command line.

-If you did not install the package, open a command line, got to the directory where you built OpenSCAM and run `./openscam`
+If you did not install the package, open a command line, go to the directory where you built OpenSCAM and run `./openscam`

 # Try the Examples